peterzieba/5Vpld/README.md

 Since we're mostly covering modern approaches to these devices here, these will only be covered very briefly:
 * ABEL: "Advanced Boolean Expression Language" was created in 1983 by Data I/O Corporation.
 * PALASM: Introduced by Monolithic Memories, Inc. (MMI) in the 1980's
-  * A modern version of this called <a href="https://github.com/daveho/GALasm">GALASM</a>
+  * A modern version of this is called <a href="https://github.com/daveho/GALasm">GALASM</a> which is a continuation of something called GALer.
+This might be worth considering if you are happy with just PLDs.

-## Atmel Prochip (not free)
+## Atmel Prochip (Not Free, Verilog/VHDL support)
-Atmel Prochip is not free, however, you may be able to get a trial license from Microchip.
+<a href="https://ww1.microchip.com/downloads/en/DeviceDoc/ProChip5.0.1.zip">Atmel Prochip</a> is not free, however, you may be able to get a trial license from Microchip.
 It is nonetheless worth installing regardless because there are newer fitters for the ATF150x devices that can be extracted from this installation.
 These can be used with other workflows and so having these is pretty useful.
 The newer versions of the fitters should mention version 1918 (3-21-07) when invoked from a command line.
+It is also interesting because this workflow supports Verilog/VHDL, which is great is one wants to move away from CUPL entirely.

-## Quartus (free) via POF2JED
+## Quartus (Free, Verilog, VHDL, Schematic Capture).
+Indirect support for ATF150x.
-* It turns out that the Altera (Now Intel) <a href="https://www.intel.com/content/www/us/en/software-kit/711791/intel-quartus-ii-web-edition-design-software-version-13-0sp1-for-windows.html?">Quartus 13.0sp1</a> can be used to produce a .POF file targeting various CPLD chips made by Altera in the MAX EPM3K/EPM7K series.
+* It turns out that the Altera (Now Intel) <a href="https://www.intel.com/content/www/us/en/software-kit/711791/intel-quartus-ii-web-edition-design-software-version-13-0sp1-for-windows.html?">Quartus 13.0sp1</a> can be used to produce a .POF file targeting various CPLD chips made by Altera in the MAX EPM3K/EPM7K series, which can be converted to target an ATF150x device.
 * The resulting .POF file can be converted using a utility called <a href="http://ww1.microchip.com/downloads/archive/pof2jed.zip">POF2JED</a> from Atmel (Now Microchip).
 This is further detailed in <a href="http://ww1.microchip.com/downloads/en/AppNotes/DOC0916.PDF">this application note.
 * Important!: Newer versions of Quartus will not work. v13.0sp1 last version that had support for the MAX EPM3K/EPM7K chips.
 Support for these chips has been removed from newer versions of Quartus.
 You MUST use the old version.